aio-libs/aiohttp/docs/client_advanced.rst

 ``surrogateescape`` option.
 That works fine on most cases but sometimes unconverted data is needed if a server uses nonstandard encoding.
-While these headers are malformed from :rfc:`7230` perspective they are may be retrieved by using :attr:`ClientResponse.raw_headers` property::
+While these headers are malformed from :rfc:`7230` perspective they may be retrieved by using :attr:`ClientResponse.raw_headers` property::

     >>> resp.raw_headers